Jared-Prime/Jared-Prime.github.io/_posts/2015-10-19-notes-on-effective-learning-strategies-for-programmers.markdown

 preview: The title says "for programmers", but akaptur's advice applies to any human trying to learn a new topic or skill
 ---

 First of all: why am I reading this article?
-I believe I saw Allison post it on Twitter, but I read a lot of articles on Twitter and do not always take notes on them.
+Allison [posted these keynote address notes on Twitter](https://twitter.com/akaptur/status/653282357546385408), but I read a lot of articles on Twitter and do not always take notes on them.
 So it seems I need to keep a couple things in mind while re-reading for these notes:

 - I enjoy reading and thinking, but this does not necessarily accumulate to learning
 - the desire that reading and thinking should accumulate to learning may arise from treating knowledge as a kind of capital (a very loose metaphor)